VSI Archive Backup System for OpenVMS Installation Guide

 2.2.3.2.
 Required Software

-Table 2.1, “Required Software” lists the software you must have installed on your system before you can install ABS.
+One of the following network software options should be installed on your system before you install ABS:

 Note